 Goal.com understands that the Giallorossi hierarchy would like the Marseille trainer on the bench next season should the Spaniard depart the Italian capital clubDidier Deschamps and Olympique de Marseille; their story is most likely finished.
 At the end of a frustrating season, OM could see the man who restored their pride by winning trophies for the team after a near-two decade drought depart the club.

-According to Goal.com sources, which comes from those close to the policy-makers at Roma, Deschamps is their priority ahead of the next campaign.
-Respected in Italy, the Frenchman could end up at a club with the culture to match his ambitions.
+According to Goal.com sources, which comes from those close to the policy-makers at Roma, Deschamps is the club's priority ahead of the next campaign.
+Respected in Italy, the Frenchman could end up at a team with the culture to match his ambitions.
 Specifically, he said recently that he “coaches to win”.

 Jean-Pierre Bernes, Deschamps' agent, has listened to his client.
 The 43-year-old boss, who has been at Les Phoceens since May 2009, has posed more and more questions about his future on the Canebiere.

 The former Juventus coach has asked his agent to find him a role in Italy.
-And according to Goal.com sources, Roma, purchased in 2011 by a group of American investors, have made him their priority.
+And according to Goal.com sources, Roma, purchased in 2011 by a group of American investors, has made him its priority.
 Walter Sabattini, the sporting director of the Giallorossi, would particularly like Deschamps, and there is a guarantee of success if the matter can be resolved quickly.

-Only Inter, another club in search of a reputable coach, could derail the deal, but Goal.com can reveal that Roma are already a few steps ahead.
+Only Inter, another club in search of a reputable coach, could derail the deal, but Goal.com can reveal that Roma is already a few steps ahead.